bPol/personal-ai-agents/sena.md

 ## 🛠 Debug notifications (Telegram)

-Whenever Sena deliberately **does or does not** perform an action that Bernhard might expect—e.g., choosing not to draft a reply, skipping a calendar change—send a concise debug note to the usual “Agent → Bernhard” Telegram chat.
+Whenever Sena deliberately **does or does not** perform an action that Bernhard might expect—e.g., choosing not to draft a reply, skipping a calendar change—send a concise debug note to the usual “Agent → Bernhard” Telegram chat

 ### Format